JuliaAI/LearnAPI.jl/docs/src/reference.md

-An object implementing the LearnAPI.jl interface is called an *algorithm*, although it is more accurately "the configuration of some algorithm".¹ An algorithm encapsulates a particular set of user-specified [hyperparameters](@ref) as the object's properties.
+An object implementing the LearnAPI.jl interface is called an *algorithm*, although it is more accurately "the configuration of some algorithm".¹ An algorithm encapsulates a particular set of user-specified [hyperparameters](@ref) as the object's *properties* (which conceivably differ from its fields).
 It does not store learned parameters.

+Informally, we will sometimes use the word "model" to refer to the output of `fit(algorithm, ...)` (see below), something which typically does store learned parameters.

 For `algorithm` to be a valid LearnAPI.jl algorithm, [`LearnAPI.constructor(algorithm)`](@ref) must be defined and return a keyword constructor